Letters from Lodi

 Be sure to mark down the weekend of November 13-14, 2021 for Lodi's sixth annual Lodi Tour of Tempranillo.

-You can learn how to join in on the local festejos by visiting the Tour of Tempranillo website on www.lodispanishwinetour.
+You can learn how to join in on the local festejos by visiting the Tour of Tempranillo website at www.lodispanishwinetour.
 The idea is to map out your own route.
-Take your time, enjoy the scenery, savor and chat about these special wines, some of them phenomenal.
+Take your time, enjoy the scenery, savor, and chat about these special wines, some of them phenomenal.

 You can kick off your Lodi Tempranillo experience by picking up a guidebook (no fee to embark on the tour!) at any of the participating wineries.
 Each winery's activities will range from special barrel tastings to vertical tastings, food pairings, live music, library wines, raffles, and special offerings of wines for purchase.
 Shout it out with #LodiTourOfTempranillo #InternationalTempranilloDay #Tempranillo.